“The food you eat can either be the safest and most powerful form of medicine or the slowest form of poison.”Ann Wigmore

 I must say that I dug in really deep and I read articles, studies, opinions both for and against veganism, watched documentaries and I digested just about anything I could find.
 The real turning point for me was reading Jonathan Safran Foer’s book Eating Animals.
 (Get yours from Amazon here).
 In this book, he discusses the impacts of eating meat in today’s world, essentially trying to decide whether to raise his son vegan.
 He touches on why we eat the species we eat and how puppies don’t drink the milk from a cow.
 Each species apart from humans only drinks the milk that comes from their mother.
 Isn’t it strange for us to be drinking milk from another species?
 For me, that sounded so unnatural – it really hit home.
 I went from eating everything to being 100% plant-based in about a week and I’ve never looked back.
 I feel great and I no longer have a heavy conscience about what’s on my plate.

+You might have thought about it already and you might not have but why choose a plant based diet?
+What’s the point?
 If you have ever read or delved into the arguments for being plant-based you’ll have noticed that most arguments fall into three categories; Environmental, health or cruelty reasons.
 There is so much evidence around nowadays that there is no denying that the meat industry damages the environment on unimaginable levels, makes us sick and is exceptionally cruel.
 Having discovered this, I could no longer go on eating meat and not be reminded that this slab of meat on my plate once was a gentle, graceful animal that was killed for no real reason.
 I am an animal lover and now cannot understand the reasoning behind why you wouldn’t eat a cat but you would eat a pig.
 All animals deserve the right to live a good life.

 A bad diet has also been linked to diseases such as cancer, diabetes and heart disease and we all have or know someone who has been affected by them directly or indirectly.
 Studies now show these diseases are brought on by too much processed and animal-based products that clog our arteries and lead to complications.
 Our rainforests are being cut down for animal grazing, factory farms pollute our oceans and destroy our reefs, cattle grazing emits tonnes of CO2 into the atmosphere.
 The list goes on…